 Since its inception, NPI has secured iLottery contracts with the Virginia Lottery (the "VAL"), the New Hampshire Lottery Commission (the "NHL") (as a sub-contractor to Intralot, Inc. ("Intralot")), the North Carolina Education Lottery (the "NCEL") and the Alberta Gaming, Liquor and Cannabis Commission (the "AGLC").
-All of our iLottery business in North America is conducted through NPI (including in Michigan, where the contract is between the MSL and Pollard and we support the MSL iLottery as a subcontractor of Pollard).
+All of our iLottery business in North America is conducted through NPI (including in Michigan, where the contract is between the MSL and Pollard and we support the Michigan iLottery as a subcontractor of Pollard).
 We continue to conduct all of our business outside of North America through NeoGames.

 The iLottery industry, and we as a company, benefit from long-term, multi-year contracts with our customers.
 Our primary full-service contract in Europe, with Sazka a.s. ("Sazka") in the Czech Republic, was entered into in 2015 and the term was extended this year to 2025.
 Moreover, we have developed a leading market position in the United States - we currently provide iLottery solutions to the largest number of U.S. iLottery customers (excluding states that offer only subscription-based iLottery), including the highest-grossing iLottery program in the United States (the Michigan iLottery).
-Our revenues for the nine months ended September 30, 2020 were \$ , an increase of % compared to our revenues of \$ in the nine months ended September 30, 2019, and our revenues for the year ended December 31, 2019 were
+Our revenues (which, for reporting purposes, exclude our share of NPI's revenues) for the nine months ended September 30, 2020 were \$35.2 million, an increase of 46.0% compared to our revenues of \$24.1 million in the nine months ended